theovergrownnetwork/theovergrownnetwork/README.md

 top interests currently: rain world, object shows, cookie run kingdom, forsaken, murder drones

+putting this here too incase people dont scroll down, *if im actively talking in public chat, this means im feeling fine w/ interacting with people! (unless i only went on it to tell someone to go away) usually im just in party chat or sitting alone. if im sitting alone but you want to interact, WHISPER ME! **its not a guarentee ill be in the mood, but if you try to w/o whispering youll just be ignored!***

 // note: this github is updated FREQUENTLY, and this information is very likely up to date!)

 *more info about me personally in my rentries!!*